How To Actually Keep Your New Year’s Resolutions

 Just because most don’t hit their mark doesn’t mean it blanketly applies to you.

-Statistics in many cases are to be used as an indicator of how hard you should go, being that it may be harder to reach.. not that it isn’t reachable.
+Statistics in many cases are to be used as an indicator of how hard you should go, being that it may be harder to reach—not that it isn’t reachable.

-5 Ways To Keep New Year’s Resolutions
+5 Ways To Live Up tO New Year’s Resolutions

 Use The Goal As Motivation